Manila Post Office Building: An Important Cultural Property of the Philippines

-It was my day off when I visited the Manila Post office last week to pick up the package I bought from Ebay.
-It took almost two weeks for them to send me the notice that my package has arrived, Oh well, at least it didn’t get lost.
+It was my day-off when I visited the Manila Post office last week to pick up the package I bought from eBay.
+It took almost two weeks for them to send me the notice that my package has arrived; oh well, at least it didn’t get lost.

-Since most of my travel gears, travel books, camera lenses, cook books and other travel stuff are purchased from eBay, It had to go to the Manila Post Office for Customs and duties purposes.
-I’m not complaining, I actually enjoy walking around this part of Manila since its near Quiapo, Binondo, Intramuros, SM Manila and Luneta.
+Since most of my travel gears, travel books, camera lenses, cookbooks, and other travel stuff are purchased from eBay, It had to go to the Manila Post Office for Customs and duties purposes.
+I’m not complaining; I actually enjoy walking around this part of Manila since it’s near Quiapo, Binondo, Intramuros, SM Manila, and Luneta.

-The original structure was severely damaged during the bombing of Manila during World War II but was reconstructed in 1946 preserving it’s original design.
+The original structure was severely damaged during the bombing of Manila during World War II but was reconstructed in 1946, preserving its original design.

-This building serves as the head office of PhilPost where all local and international mails and parcels are sorted before being distributed to it’s regional hubs.
+This building serves as the head office of PhilPost, where all local and international mails and parcels are sorted before being distributed to its regional hubs.

 I felt that I was sent back in time.
-Unlike the post offices in other Asian countries, the Manila Post Office was left out when it comes to modern architectual design, but this is not necessarily a bad thing.
+Unlike the post offices in other Asian countries, the Manila Post Office was left out when it comes to modern architectural design, but this is not necessarily a bad thing.